yoonsikp/family.md/dm.md

 Target HgB A1C <= 7.0, <=8.5 if frail or recurring hypoglycemia.
 Should be measured at least every 3 months when glycemic targets are not being met.

 - metformin
+    - 500mg BID or TID
     - increases efficiency of insulin
+    - start if eGFR >30
 - gliclazide (sulfonylurea)
     - increases insulin production
 - semaglutide (glp1 agonist)